Nele82/Node-Express-fcc/README.md

 fs.promises is an API provided by Node.js’s built-in fs (file system) module.
 It contains a subset of the methods available on fs, but these methods return Promises, making them suitable for use with async and await.

+## createReadStream() method

+The createReadStream() method is a part of the 'fs' module in Node.js which is used to open up a file or stream and read the data present in it.
+This method accepts two parameters:

+- path: This parameter holds the path of the file where to read the file.
+It can be a string, buffer, or URL.
+- options: This is an optional parameter that holds a string or an object.

+Syntax: fs.createReadStream(path, options)

+Example:

+let fs = require('fs');
+let reader = fs.createReadStream('input.txt');

+reader.on('data', function(chunk) {
+  console.log(chunk.toString());
+});

 # BUILT-IN MODULES: HTTP

 ## Response.end() method